Brian3010/WildRoute/noteExpress.md

 - Set new refreshToken to the database
 - Send `refreshToken` and `accessToken` to the client.

+#### *Note*

+In the registration and login routes, you can handle refresh tokens separately to ensure that each user has a unique refresh token associated with their account.
+Here's how you can achieve this:

+1. Registration Route:
+    - After successfully registering a new user, generate a new refresh token specifically for that user.
+You can use a library or a utility function to create a unique refresh token.
+    - Store the refresh token in Redis or another secure data store, associated with the user's account.
+You can use the user's unique identifier (e.g., user ID or username) as the key to store the refresh token in Redis.
+    - Send both the access token and the newly generated refresh token back to the client as a response to the registration request.
+The client will store the refresh token securely for future use.

+2. Login Route:
+    - After successfully authenticating a user during the login process, generate a new refresh token for that user (similar to the registration route).
+This will ensure that the user gets a new refresh token each time they log in, preventing potential security issues if the previous refresh token was compromised.
+    - Store the new refresh token in Redis or update the existing refresh token associated with the user's account.
+    - Send both the access token and the newly generated refresh token back to the client as a response to the login request.
+The client will update the stored refresh token with the new one.

+By generating a new refresh token during registration and login, you ensure that each user has a unique refresh token associated with their account.
+This enhances security by reducing the risk of token reuse or replay attacks.

+In summary, the registration and login routes follow a similar process of generating and storing a new refresh token for each user, which is then used to obtain new access tokens when needed.
+The client stores the refresh token securely and sends it back to the server when requesting a new access token.
+This approach helps maintain the security and integrity of the authentication process in your application.

 ## Implenment token in frontend

 1. Create API Endpoints: